-Life would be infinitely happier if we could only be born at the age of 80 and gradually approach 18.
+Life would be infinitely happier if we could only be born at the age of 80 and gradually approach 18. — Mark Twain

 For centuries the search for eternal youth or elongated life has been a frequent topic of various myths and legends from around the world.
 One of the earliest accounts is from the Greek historian Herodotus in the 5th century BC when he wrote of a fountain of youth in the land of Macrobians, which gave the people of the region exceptionally long life spans.
-Alexander the Great searched for the fountain of youth in the 4th century AD and was said to have come across a healing “river of paradise’ and the legendary King Prester John claimed to rule a land that had a fountain of youth during the early Crusades of the 11th and 12th centuries AD.
+Alexander the Great searched for the fountain of youth in the 4th century BC and was said to have come across a healing “river of paradise’ and the legendary King Prester John claimed to rule a land that had a fountain of youth during the early Crusades of the 11th and 12th centuries AD.
 In Japan, stories of hot springs that could heal wounds and restore youth were also common and still are to this day.
-Similar stories were prominent among the Carribean people during the early 16th century, who spoke of restorative powers of the water in the mythical land of Bimini.
+Similar stories were prominent among the Caribbean people during the early 16th century, who spoke of restorative powers of the water in the mythical land of Bimini.
 Similar legends have been found in the Canary Islands, Polynesia, and England.

 Based on these many legends, explorers and adventurers have long looked for the elusive Fountain of Youth or, at least, some remedy to aging, which was most often associated with magic waters.
-These waters were not necessarily a fountain, but might have been a river, a spring, or any other water source that was said to reverse the aging process and cure sickness when drank or bathed in.
+These waters were not necessarily a fountain but might have been a river, a spring, or any other water source that was said to reverse the aging process and cure sickness when drank or bathed in.

 In 1493, Ponce de Leon sailed with Christopher Columbus on Columbus’ second voyage to the Americas.
 He and his family settled on an island in the Caribbean named Hispaniola (Dominican Republic).
 He became a military commander at this post and was appointed deputy governor.
 In 1505 he helped to crush a Taino rebellion on Hispaniola and as a reward was granted a provincial governorship and hundreds of acres of land, where he used forced Indian labor to raise crops and livestock.